 This green and clear glass paperweight has a Fratelli Toso label on bottom.
 It has green button eyes and applied crimped cane beard and collar.

 While we're on the subject of dog head paperweights...
 I recently saw a paperweight similar to this one with a Milliaccio label.
 The label had "Murano Glass" written on it.
 I'm not sure if Milliaccio is a furnace or a store.
 The paperweight is 5.5" tall.

 Cenedese Daschund or Basset Hound

-This 8" long dog is very similar in form to one made by Barbini.
+These 8" long dogs are very similar in form to one made by Barbini.
 The Cenedese dogs have angled legs, however, and the tails are attached either to the top or right side.
-The dog in this picture is uranium glass.
-Attribution is from a labeled dog of this design.
-Sometimes the weiner dogs are called daschunds; other times basset hounds.
+The dogs in these pictures art uranium glass.
+The dog on the right has Cenedese engraved on the underside of its belly.

 Jordan Import Co.
 Dog with Hat